Tanmai2002/TakaAble/README.md

 # TakaAble
-This is an Open Source Project
+This is an Open Source Project  for all